Meet Our Team

 Aaron Van Beek, President & Director of Midwest Honor Flight, is currently attending Dordt College in Sioux Center, Iowa for Elementary & Middle School Education.
 Fall 2017 will mark his senior year with involvement with the Dordt Choral program as well as the Dordt Men's Basketball and Baseball teams.
 A member of the Sons of the American Legion and an Assistant Scoutmaster for the Sioux Center Boy Scouts, Aaron gives much of his time back to the community.
 He also serves as President & Director for Sioux Center Wreaths Across America and Director for Leadership & Citizenship Focus.

-Aaron saw a need in Northwest Iowa and Southeast South Dakota - veterans were not having the time or the funds to see their memorials in Washington, D.C.
+Aaron saw a need in Northwest Iowa, Southeast South Dakota, and Southwest Minnesota - veterans were not having the time or the funds to see their memorials in Washington, D.C.
 In 2017, he started the Midwest Honor Flight program through the Honor Flight Network.
 This was the first Honor Flight to allow South Dakota* Korean and Northwest Iowa veterans to fly to DC under the care and supervision of Honor Flight Guardians.
 "They answered the call to serve our country and those around the globe.
 It's now our duty to get them out to Washington, D.C. to see the memorials dedicated to their service and fellow comrades."

 Reverend Chaplain (Captain) Cory Van Sloten, a third generation Veteran, currently serves as chaplain for the 1st Squadron, 113th Cavalry Regiment, under the 2nd Brigade Combat Team, 34th Infantry Division, Iowa Army National Guard.
 He has been in the Iowa Army National Guard for twenty-four years and previously served as an Infantryman, a Motor Transport Operator, and a Chaplain Candidate.
 He deployed to Kuwait and Iraq in 2004-2005 as a Motor Transport Operator in support of Operation Iraqi Freedom and the Global War on Terror where he was awarded the Combat Action Badge and the Army Commendation Medal.